Modes of Transportation – In an Automobile

 A few statistics… too many!

 Fines double for speeding in road work zones or school zones (during the school year)!

-In order to ensure the safety of workers and other road users, fines are doubled when it comes to speeding in road work zones and school zones (during the school year).
-Take care to respect the posted limits and slow down.
+In order to ensure the safety of workers, schoolchildren and other road users, fines are doubled when it comes to speeding in road work zones and school zones (during the school year).
+Take care to obey the posted limits and slow down.

 In a road work zone where the posted speed limit on an orange sign is 70 km/h, if you are travelling at: